 Number of Shares in the ROW Offering

-ABN AMRO Rothschild
+ABN AMRO Rothschild 62,040,363

-Goldman Sachs JBWere Pty Ltd
+Goldman Sachs JBWere Pty Ltd 87,880,296

-UBS AG, Australia Branch
+UBS AG, Australia Branch 91,015,126

+Daiwa Securities SMBC Europe 120,000,000

-Citigroup Global Markets Australia Pty Ltd
+Citigroup Global Markets Australia Pty Ltd 86,948

-Credit Suisse (Australia) Limited
+Credit Suisse (Australia) Limited 0

-JPMorgan Australia Limited
+JPMorgan Australia Limited 0

-Lehman Brothers Australia Pty Limited
+Lehman Brothers Inc 0

-Morgan Stanley Dean Witter Australia Limited
+Morgan Stanley & Co.
+International Limited 13,501

-RBC Capital Markets
+RBC Capital Markets 0

-Total
+Total 361,036,234

 The purchase price for each share in the US Offering and the ROW Offering will be the final price.
-The final price of A\$ per share will be payable in two instalments, consisting of a first instalment of A\$2.10 per share and a final instalment of A\$ per share.
+The final price of A\$3.70 per share will be payable in two instalments, consisting of a first instalment of A\$2.10 per share and a final instalment of A\$1.60 per share.

-The International Purchase Agreement will provide that the obligations of the initial purchasers are subject to certain conditions precedent.
-In addition, the International Purchase Agreement will provide that, in the event of a default by an initial purchaser, in certain circumstances the purchase commitments of non-defaulting initial purchasers may be increased or the International Purchase Agreement may be terminated.
+The International Purchase Agreement provides that the obligations of the initial purchasers are subject to certain conditions precedent.
+In addition, the International Purchase Agreement provides that, in the event of a default by an initial purchaser, in certain circumstances the purchase commitments of non-defaulting initial purchasers may be increased or the International Purchase Agreement may be terminated.

 Neither the instalment receipts nor the shares have been, or will be, registered under the Securities Act or the securities laws of any state of the United States.
 The instalment receipts and the shares may not be offered or sold in the United States or to, or for the account or benefit of, US Persons, except pursuant to an exemption from, or in a transaction not subject to, the registration requirement of the Securities Act and applicable state securities laws.
 See "Notice to Investors".
-The Institutional Offering consists of (1) the US Offering, to persons in the United States or US Persons, in each case that are reasonably believed to be QIBs, in transactions exempt from the registration requirements of the Securities Act pursuant to Rule 144A thereunder, (2) the Australian Institutional Offering, in Australia and New Zealand to institutional investors that are not US Persons in "offshore transactions" (as defined in Regulation S under the Securities Act) in compliance with Regulation S under the Securities Act, and (3) the ROW Offering in certain countries other than the United States, Australia and New Zealand to institutional investors that are not US Persons in "offshore transactions" (as defined in Regulation S under the Securities Act) in compliance with Regulation S under the Securities Act and applicable private placement exemptions under the laws of those jurisdictions in which the ROW Offering is made.
+The Institutional Offering consists of (1) the US Offering, to persons in the United States or US Persons, in each case that are reasonably believed to be OIBs, in transactions exempt from the registration requirements of the Securities Act pursuant to Rule 144A thereunder, (2) the Australian Institutional Offering, in Australia and New Zealand to institutional investors that are not US Persons in "offshore transactions" (as defined in Regulation S under the Securities Act) in compliance with Regulation S under the Securities Act, and (3) the ROW Offering in certain countries other than the United States, Australia and New Zealand to institutional investors that are not US Persons in "offshore transactions" (as defined in Regulation S under the Securities Act) in compliance with Regulation S under the Securities Act and applicable private placement exemptions under the laws of those jurisdictions in which the ROW Offering is made.
 This Institutional Offering Memorandum relates to the US Offering and the ROW Offering.
 The POWL, which forms part of the ROW Offering, is made pursuant to a Japanese Prospectus to be lodged with the relevant Japanese regulatory authorities.
 The Australian Institutional Offering is made pursuant to the Australian Prospectus or the New Zealand Investment Statement, as applicable.
 The Retail Offering is being conducted solely in Australia and New Zealand.

-The Institutional Offering will be conducted via a bookbuild process managed by the Commonwealth.
-The final price at which bids are accepted at the close of the bookbuild will be determined by the Commonwealth, in consultation with the Joint Global Coordinators and the Commonwealth's financial adviser, after the close of the Institutional Offering.
-The number of shares to be allocated for sale between the US Offering, the ROW Offering and the Australian Institutional Offering, and among investors in each of the US Offering, the ROW Offering and the Australian Offering, will be determined by the Commonwealth, in consultation with the Joint Global Coordinators and the Commonwealth, in consultation with the Joint Global Coordinators and the Commonwealth, in consultation with the Joint Global Coordinators and the Commonwealth's financial adviser.
+The Institutional Offering was conducted via a bookbuild process managed by the Commonwealth.
+The final price at which bids were accepted at the close of the bookbuild was determined by the Commonwealth, in consultation with the Joint Global Coordinators and the Commonwealth's financial adviser, after the close of the Institutional Offering.
+The number of shares allocated for sale between the US Offering, the ROW Offering and the Australian Institutional Offering, and among investors in each of the US Offering, the ROW Offering and the Australian Offering, was determined by the Commonwealth, in consultation with the Joint Global Coordinators and the Commonwealth's financial adviser.